 Lending has evolved significantly over the last several decades.
-Financial institutions have come a long way from 1974, when banks controlled the lending industry, holding 62% of the total loans, compared to 2020, when non-banks issued 68% of all mortgages in the U.S.
+Financial institutions have come a long way since 1974, when banks controlled the lending industry, holding 62% of the total loans, compared to 2020, when non-banks issued 68% of all mortgages in the U.S.

 The rise in non-bank lending has freed credit borrowers from the stranglehold of traditional banking institutions by providing them with an alternative lending market.